Nance-Lab/diff_classifier/paper.md

 resolution, users can implement a range of data science analysis techniques to their MPT datasets.

-The source code for diff$\_$classifier has been archived to Zenodo with the linked DOI: [@zenodo]
+The source code for diff_classifier has been archived to Zenodo with the linked DOI: [@zenodo]